 Survey of micro- and macroeconomic theories, institutions, and methods, emphasizing the operation of market systems in the allocation of resources and the distribution of income.
 Fiscal and monetary theories and policies for achieving economic stability and growth in the national economy.
-Prerequisite: completed the relevant portion of the department's quantitative requirements.
+Prerequisite: completion of the relevant portion of the department's quantitative requirements.
 Offered fall and spring.
-4 credits (IS or QR)
+4 credits.
+(IS or QR)

 Application of economic analysis to professional and amateur sports.
 Analysis of industry market structures and labor markets, including the role of discrimination.
-Public policy issues such as Title IX and stadium financing. $40 course fee.
+Public policy issues such as stadium financing. $40 fee.
 Prerequisite: 210.
-Offered fall.
-4 credits (IS or US)
+4 credits.
+(IS or US)

 Application of economics analysis to intercollegiate sports.
 Analysis of the NCAA as a cartel and the labor market for college coaches.
 Role of the media in the commercialization of college sports.
 Issues of discrimination and Title IX.
-Public policy questions such as paying college athletes and reforms to improve balance between academics and athletics.
+Public policy questions such as paying college athletes and reforms to improve balance between academics and athletics. $40 fee.
 Prerequisite: 210.
 Offered spring.
-4 credits (IS or US)
+4 credits.
+(IS or US)

 Study of international monetary theory and policy, balance of payments and exchange rate determination and adjustment, exchange rate systems, macroeconomic policy in the open economy, and selected international banking issues.
-Prerequisite: 210.
+Prerequisite: ECON 210.
 Offered spring.
-4 credits
+4 credits.

 Optimal management of natural resources such as land, water, minerals, fisheries, rangeland and forests over time.
 Balancing the tension between the value of natural resources as productive inputs in the present against their potential value in the future.
-Prerequisite: 210 or equivalent.
-4 credits (IS or QR)
+Prerequisite: 210.
+4 credits.
+(IS or QR)

 Taxing and spending activities of government and their effects on the allocation of resources.
-Efficiency of government economic decision making processes.
+Efficiency of government economic policy decision making processes.
 Prerequisite: 210.
-4 credits
+4 credits.

 Changes in economic structure and performance over time.
-Causes of ecomonic change and the impact on society, including marginalized groups.
+Causes of economic change and the impact on society, including marginalized groups.
 May be repeated for credit under different topics.
 Prerequisite: 210.
-4 credits (VP or US)
+4 credits.
+(VP or US)

 Marginal utility, market demand, elasticities, production and cost, product pricing and output, market structure, pricing and employment of resources, income distribution, general equilibrium, and welfare economics.
 Prerequisites: 210; MATH 140 or 340, and 160 or 170.
 Offered spring.
 4 credits

-National income accounting, consumption theories, investment theories, balance of foreign payments, business fluctuations, economic growth, fiscal theory and policies, and monetary theories and policies. $30 fee.
+National income accounting, consumption theories, investment theories, balance of foreign payments, business fluctuations, economic growth, fiscal theory and policies, and monetary theories and policies.
 Prerequisites: 210; MATH 140 or 340, and 160 or 170.
 Offered fall.
-4 credits (QR)
+4 credits.
+(QR)

 Selected topics in economics using small group discussion.
 Student participation, daily writing assignments, and a semester research project.
-Open to senior majors or minors in economics. $10 course fee.
+Open to senior majors or minors in economics. $25 course fee.
 Prerequisites: 411, 412, 416.
 Offered spring.
-4 credits (MWI)
+4 credits.
+(MWI)

 Advanced study opportunity for outstanding students to assist faculty members in the classroom or laboratory.
 Focus on course content and pedagogy.
-Prerequisites: application and consent of instructor.
-1-4 credits (Satisfactory/Unsatisfactory) (EL)
+Prerequisites: Application and consent of instructor.
+1-4 credits.
+(S/U) (EL)